RayhanFadhlan/Tucil1_13522095/README.md

 2. Matrix (consist of tokens choosed to arrange code sequence)
 3. Sequence (series of token (two or more) that has to be matched)
 4. Buffer (Maximum number of token that can be sequentially arranged)
+## Program requirement
+This program require GNU g++ to be installed beforehand

 ## How to run the program
 ```